MicrosoftDocs/fabric-docs/docs/data-engineering/how-to-use-notebook.md

    :::image type="content" source="media\how-to-use-notebook\environment-resources-folder.png" alt-text="Screenshot showing where to open environment resources folder.":::

 - You can also operate on the files/folders just same with the Built-in resources folder.
-- The Environment resource path will be automatically mounted to the notebook cluster, you can use the relative path **/env** to access the environment resources.
+- The Environment resource path is automatically mounted to the notebook cluster.
+You can use the relative path **/env** to access the environment resources.

 ### File editor